-Pregnancy is a time for heightened feelings.
-And craving for food tops that list.
-Of the many foods that fall in the cravings list, seafood is definitely one.
-But, be it oysters, sushi, shrimp, mackerel, or any other seafood, you might want to know whether it is safe to consume or not during pregnancy.
-They could be a good source of nutrients and minerals, but sometimes it is good to avoid them during pregnancy.
+Pregnancy is a time when your food cravings may be in full swing.
+Of the many foods that fall in the cravings list, shrimps is one.
+But, be it shrimp or any other seafood, you might want to know if it is safe to consume during pregnancy.
+If you are a seafood lover, with shrimp being your most favorite food, MomJunction will tell you if shrimp is safe to eat during pregnancy.

 Is It Safe To Eat Shrimp During Pregnancy?

 Yes, it is safe to eat shrimp during pregnancy as they are low in mercury level.
 However, you should limit its consumption to 12oz (340g) a week and it should be properly cooked (1).

 Shrimp have high nutritional value, and may be beneficial in the below ways.